The guidelines were developed by Professor Saiedian in mid

-2000's for his software engineering (SE) students.
-Any EECS student may
+for his software engineering students, but any EECS student

 Preparing a term paper proposal